Plan and Goals of the Course

 Most of the materials which students use in Greek 701–Greek texts, introductory sketches of various authors, translated excerpts from ancient critics, bibliography, written assignments, an essay by the instructor on loose style and periodic style, and a “style scoresheet” highlighting notable points of style–are available on line.
 Go to the syllabus and click in the appropriate place.

-Woodhouse’s English-Greek dictionary is now available online at http://www.lib.uchicago.edu/efts/Woodhouse/.
+Woodhouse’s English-Greek dictionary is available online.
 Click here to connect.

 Graphics and Greek

 For technical reasons it was not practical to embed Greek font in on-line documents distributed in “text” form.
 So I have had recourse to three other ways of presenting Greek: